INS140/DnD-Character-Collection/README.md

 Should the DND Character Collection project captivate your interest, and you yearn to collaborate or contribute, we eagerly await your reach-out.
 Kindly contact [Isaac Saettel](https://github.com/INS140/).
 We warmly welcome collaborators who share our fervor for enhancing the DND experience and pushing the boundaries of character collection and campaign management.

 We extend our heartfelt gratitude for your keen interest in the DND Character Collection project.
 May the demo ignite your imagination and enthusiasm as we embark on a collaborative journey together.

+### How to use DND-Character-Collection

+DnD-Character-Collection website is simple to use!
+There is a home page that welcomes you to DND Character Collections and tells you about our goal!
+At the top of the page is a navbar where you can switch from Home, Characters, Login, and Signup.
+In order to view characters you have to login or create an account.
+After an account has been created you can either log out or create a new character.
+In order to create a new character you have to click "create new character".
+A character creation form will appear.
+Fill out all of the required information.
+Once the character has been submitted you can click on the character to view more information.
+The first page to render is the Overview page.
+It has all of the general information about your character.
+At the bottom of the page is another navbar.
+There are 6 tabs.
+Overview, Stats, Combat, Inventory, Spells, and Notes.
+When you click on those tabs information related to that tab will pull up.
+The overview includes name, image, class, level, general stats, ability scores, and a description.
+The stats page has general stats and ability scores.
+The combat page shows combat stats, weapons, and their properties.
+The inventory page lists the amount of gold you have, max carrying capacity, and current weight.
+It also includes a list of any items the character has.
+The spells page includes spell save dc, attack bonus, and a list of spells and information about the spells that you can add to your character.
+The last tab is notes.
+There is a button where you can add notes.
+Once one is added you can either update or delete the note.
+At any time in the navbar at the top you can still logout or look at Home and characters tab.

 <!-- Technologies
     Be sure to include all dependencies when listing the stack. -->